microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/aes/README.md

 ## Running the Application
 1. Within MPLAB® X IDE, open the aes.x application project in aes/firmware.
+    - (Optional) To run all added test vectors uncomment the RUN_ALL_VECTORS definition on line 77 in aes/aes.X/app_aes.h
 2. Build and Program the application using MPLAB® X IDE.
 3. The printed information can be found on the serial COM port reading at a speed of 115200.